1. Meet the Patels (2014)

 Fireflies in the Abyss takes you into a world home to Nepali immigrants, who earn a livelihood in the unmonitored, unregulated coal mines in Meghalaya.
 Chandrashekhar Reddy shot the documentary two years before the National Green Tribunal banned ‘rat hole’ coal mining across Meghalaya in 2014.
 The dangerous rat hole mining involves working in narrow pits under the earth that see no rain or sun.
 The documentary presents a dark grim world of the industry that not only employed child labor (there’s a scene where the filmmaker questions his subject about the future of our 11-year-old protagonist Suraj.
 “A for all, B for Ball, C for Coal,” replies Suraj in a sing-song manner), but also posed health and environment hazards.
 Even after being banned, the illegal practice is believed to continue.

-Watch this space for more interesting recommendations from Netflix!
+Watch this space for more interesting Indian documentaries from Netflix!